buildingbeautifuluis/buildingbeautifuluis.github.io/_chapters/03-Information-Architecture.md

 ---
 chapter-number: "03"
 title: "Information Architecture"
-opening-text: "<p class='text--warning'><strong>This is draft content.</strong> I’m working on this chapter as we speak (21 September), I’ll be releasing it section by section over the next few days.</p>
+opening-text: "<p class='text--warning'><strong>This is draft content.</strong> I’m working on this chapter as we speak (29 September).
+I have just one section to complete, which will hopefully be done tonight.</p>

-<p class='text--warning'>Unfortunately, my schedule hit a huge detour over the last 2-3 weeks.
+<p class='text--warning'>Unfortunately, my schedule hit a huge detour over the last month.
 My father-in-law ended up in hospital after having a stroke and, I had to pause writing to focus on family.
 Thankfully, he is doing better so I’m back to writing, I’m just a little further behind than I’d hoped to be.</p>

 <p>In this chapter <strong>I’ll level up the complexity a little</strong>.
 I’ll take the idea of components that I explored in Chapter 2 and develop it to explore the creation of <strong>patterns, reusable solutions to user interface problems that occur frequently</strong>.</p>